Welcome Aboard!

 Travelers must have a valid passport that does not expire within 6 months of trip date, must have 2 blank unstamped pages, must not be damaged.

-- If you are traveling into Mexico via car or on foot, you will need to fill out The Mexico FMM Land (Forma Migratoria Múltiple, also known as Tourist Card) https://www.mexicofmm.com/
+- Regardless of your method of travel, you will need to fill out The Mexico FMM (Forma Migratoria Múltiple, also known as the Mexican Tourist Card)

-PLEASE INFORM US OF ANY FOOD ALLERGIES OR RESTRICTIONS TO ENSURE THE BEST EXPERIENCE POSSIBLE.
+PLEASE INFORM US OF ANY FOOD ALLERGIES OR RESTRICTIONS on your “client intake form” in order TO ENSURE THE BEST EXPERIENCE POSSIBLE.

 Arrival -

-Dinner is served on arrival night around 6pm.
-Once you arrive at the lodge we will show you to your room.
-Freshen up, hang out around the pool and get yourself ready for the week.
+Dinner is served on arrival night around 6 pm.
+Once you arrive at the lodge, we will show you to your room.
+You can then freshen up, unpack a bit, settle in and hang out.
+Or tale a dip in the pool before you get yourself ready for the next morning.

 The Fishing -